icub-tech-iit/documentation/docs/icub_r1_calibration_types/icub_r1_calibration_types.md

 # Calibration types available on iCub and R1 robots
-The aims of this document is to give to expert user some technical information about all calibration types used on `R1` and `iCub` robots based on Ethernet.
+The aims of this document is to give to expert user some technical information about `joints` calibration types on `R1` and `iCub` robots based on Ethernet in order to set the desired `zero position` of the robot.

 The type of calibration depends on the encoders and on mechanics of joints.